RapDoodle/Form2Cmd/README.md

 ## Introduction

 Form2Cmd is a declarative programming framework that helps programmers build graphical user interfaces (GUIs) for command-line-only applications.
 Programmers can use Form2Cmd to build web forms in a declarative manner.
-Form2Cmd then assists programmers in converting user inputs into the appropriate command for the application.
+Form2Cmd then converts user inputs into the appropriate command for the command-line application.

+### Demo

+[Generate cURL command for HTTP requests]() converts form input into the appropriate command for the command line tool [cURL](https://curl.se/).

 ### Feature highlights